hindutva/hindutva.github.io/content/main/polity/sick-india/orgs/rss/bunch_of_thoughts_golwalkar/03_Part_Two_The_Nation_and_Its_Problems/02_X_CHILDREN_OF_THE_MOTHERLAND.md

 Some of the Sikhs, Jains, Lingayats and Aryasamajists declare that they are separate from Hindus.
 Some prominent Sikh leaders are demanding and agitating for a separate sectarian Sikh State - though under the grab of a linguistic State, the Punjabi Suba.
 And strengthen their demand some of them have stooped to justify the creation of a separate State for Muslims, i.e., Pakistan.
 They have even gone to the extent of seeking its sympathy and help, forgetting all the barbaric atrocities and insults they had suffered at the hands of Pakistanis during the days of Partition.
 What greater misfortune could there be than that the present Sikh leaders should come forward to treat their great sect on par with the avowed destroyers of our desh and dharam and even seek the help of those very hostile forces from whose aggression it was born to protect the society!

-The head of the Namadhari-panth of Sikh once said, "A person who is not a devout Hindu cannot be a Sikh either, cannot be a disciple of those great gurus who shed their blood in the cause of the mother society and mother religion, i.e., the Hindu".
+The head of the Namadhari-panth of Sikh once said, "_A person who is not a devout Hindu cannot be a Sikh either, cannot be a disciple of those great gurus who shed their blood in the cause of the mother society and mother religion, i.e., the Hindu_"+++(5)+++.
 Sri Guru Govind Singh had declared, "A true Sikh is one who has faith in the Vedas and Bhagavad-gita and who worships Rama and Krishna."
 It is undiluted loyalty to these words of gurus that makes a true Sikh.
 Those Gurus had forged that band of heroes for the protection of Hindu Society and called the Sikhs as being devoted shishyas (disciples), or as Khalsa for being virtuous and valorous, or as Akali for being the worshippers of Akal--the timeless Reality.

 In fact their whole life, even to this day, is permeated with the same thoughts and feelings as the rest of Hindus.
 Even as recently as a couple of decades ago one son from every Hindu family used to be named Sikh.
 Our blood relations continue even to this day.
 It is only the poison of political ambitions that has roused the demon of separatism in that otherwise devoted and heroic 'sword arm' of Hinduism.

-The Anti-Hindu Government
+## The Anti-Hindu Government

 Even our persons at the helm of affairs have unwittingly fallen a prey to the pernicious idea of Sikh separatism.
 We often hear them calling upon 'Hindus and Sikhs' to lie in amity and harmony.
 It never occurs to them the persons in such high positions using an expression, which puts a seal of sanction of separatism between Sikhs and the rest of Hindus would only further embitter their relations.
 It is clearly written in our Constitution that the term 'Hindu' includes Sikhs, Jains, and Buddhists which means that the expression 'Hindu and Sikh' is opposed to the Constitution.
 What is misfortune the persons of such a stature should unconsciously insult our Constitution in this way!